MerginMaps/docs/src/gis/features.md

 ![Enable tracking in QGIS Mergin Maps project](./project-tracking.jpg "Enable tracking in QGIS Mergin Maps project")

-You can read more about this functionality in [How to Use Tracking in Mergin Maps Input](../field/tracking/).
+You can read more about this functionality in [How to Use Tracking in Mergin Maps mobile app](../field/tracking/).

 ### Map themes
 [Map Themes](./setup_themes/) make possible to switch between different background maps in <MobileAppName /> (e.g. cartography maps and aerial imagery)